block-hczhai/block2-preview/docs/source/user/references.rst

 A detailed description of the parallel DMRG algorithm implemented in **block2** can be found in the following paper

 * Zhai, H., Chan, G. K. Low communication high performance ab initio density matrix renormalization group algorithms. *The Journal of Chemical Physics* 2021, **154**, 224116.

 Please cite this paper if you find **block2** useful in your research.
 For the large site code, please cite

 * Larsson, H. R., Zhai, H., Gunst, K., Chan, G. K. L. Matrix product states with large sites. *Journal of Chemical Theory and Computation* 2022, **18**, 749-762.

-You can find a bibtex file in `CITATIONS.bib`.
+You can find a bibtex file in `CITATIONS.bib <https://github.com/block-hczhai/block2/blob/master/CITATIONS.bib>`_.

 The other algorithms implemented in **block2** are based on the following papers.